Grifonz/livematch/README.md

 Livematch is a sports-event carousel component.
 The component is designed in react by using react-bootstrap for the styling.
 The livematch component includes:
   1) a Dropdown, which contain a list of Game Timing.
-The dropdown pass-down the item selected by user to the event-carousel
+The dropdown pass-down the items selected by user to the event-carousel
   2) a Carousel of sport events, which contains: Country name, Competition name, Game lable, Game score, Time of the match and the competitors.
       The Carousel receive a prop from the dropdown item selected and shows the match accordently
   3) a Progressbar circle, which indicate the current timing of each match